 Keith is a member of the ICAEW Tax Faculty’s Technical Committee.
 He is also an active member of the Chartered Institute of Taxation, where he has been a Council member since 2009, sits on a number of technical sub-committees and is joint honorary President of the London Branch.

-Assistant Director, Alternative Dispute Resolution, HMRC
+Alternative Dispute Resolution, HMRC

 Senior Associate, Peters & Peters Solicitors LLP